Treatment at The Cabin Chiang Mai

 Processes and Substances Treated by our Drug Addiction Treatment Program

-At The Cabin we provide a highly progressive and intensive world-class addiction treatment program, including Alcohol Detox and Drug Detox, managed by Western trained and qualified clinicians.
-The substances our addiction treatment program primarily treats are alcohol and drug addictions.
+At The Cabin we provide a highly progressive and intensive world-class addiction treatment programme, including Alcohol Detox and Drug Detox, managed by Western trained and qualified clinicians.
+The substances our addiction treatment programme primarily treats are Alcohol Addiction and legal and illicit Drug Addictions.
 Process addictions such as eating, gambling and sex are also addressed as either primary or co-occurring addictions.
-Dual Diagnosis, where a client is also suffering from anxiety or depression on top of their addiction, is also very common in addiction treatment and something that is dealt with thoroughly in our addiction treatment program.
+Dual Diagnosis, where a client is also suffering from anxiety or depression on top of their addiction, is also very common in addiction treatment and something that is dealt with thoroughly in our addiction treatment programme.
 There is also a strong link between Trauma and Addiction and this is another area The Cabin has particular expertise in.
 Please see our Success Rates, page for more evidence of this.

 Professional Drug Addiction Rehab Programs in Tranquil Locations

-Below is a list of and information on some of the more common drugs our addiction treatment program treats:
+Below is a list of and information on some of the more common drugs our addiction treatment programme treats: